 Complaining feels good.
 It places a problem on the table, and like wild hyenas, everybody gets stuck in and attempts to have their slice while collectively nodding to one another in mutual satisfaction.
 A solution may not be reached, but the venting process is often enough to feel mentally satisfied.
 But do we need to do it?

 Wrap it up.
-Master the cold face and become capable of producing solutions towards your problems instead of complaints.
-Nobody has to bottle up their issues.
-A good friend should always be used to converse with when you’re truly in need of help or when you feel you’re out of your depth.
-But this article is a direct challenge to make you think about the value of your words.
+Master the cold face and become capable of producing viable solutions towards your problems instead of merely complaining about them.
+And no, nobody should bottle up their issues.
+A good friend or trustee should always be used to converse with when you’re in need of help or when you feel you’re out of your depth.
+But this article is a direct challenge to make you think about taking personal responsibility for your circumstances, however unfortunate.
 Do people have to hear about the fact that your bus was late and that you got to work late again?
 No. Chalk it up to something you can personally fix and take responsibility for it in the future.
 We have created this excellent introduction to Stoicism for those who wish to turn life’s obstacles into advantages.

 The cold face is the mask that gives nothing away to those around you.
 It comes from a strength that has nothing to do with muscles.
-It is the heart of dignity that means you will face your problems with nothing but calmness.
-Its secret is that it is more than a simple mask.
+It is the dignity of facing your problems with nothing but calmness.
+Its secret is that it is more than a simple mask to hide an emotion.
 Learning it brings its own calmness, a state that means you have conquered fear and your flesh.
 This act forms a mindset that truly alters the environment around you.
 Those who think negatively will undoubtfully attract negativity.

 “Did it kill you?’
 Genghis asked them.’
 Your body does not rule you… it is a stupid beast that knows nothing of the works of men.
 It is merely the cart that carries you.
 You control it with will and breathe through your nose, when it calls for you to pant like a dog.
 When you take an arrow in battle and pain is overwhelming, you will press it away and, before you fall, you will return death to your enemies.”